Scholarships + Awards

 New students applying for a Master’s program can apply for the School of Architecture, Planning and Landscape Dean’s Advisory Council Entrance Scholarship.

-New applicants are automatically considered for the entrance scholarships below.
+Applicants are automatically considered for the following entrance scholarships.
 Successful candidates will be notified in the offer of admission letter.

 Master of Architecture Entrance Scholarships